Scalable accuracy gains from postselection in quantum error correcting codes: Postselection

+The strategy outlined above yields no advantage in the normal setting of fault-tolerant computation.
+In this setting, the relevant figure of merit is the minimum code distance required to complete an algorithm with $\mathcal{N}$ logical operations.
+Without postselection, reliable computation with distance-$d$ codes requires $\mathcal{N}e^{-I(0)d}\lesssim 1$.
+With postselection on $|\Delta F|\ge s^* d$, the logical error rate is further suppressed, seemingly reducing the distance overhead.
+Yet scalability requires a finite acceptance probability, which imposes $ \mathcal{N}p_\text{abort}\simeq \mathcal{N}e^{-I(s^*)d}\lesssim 1$.
 Since $I(s^*)<I(0)$ for all $s^*>0$, the abort probability becomes the limiting factor: requiring an $O(1)$ abort rate imposes a more stringent constraint on $d$ than requiring an $O(1)$ logical failure probability.
-Thus, postselecting on an entire circuit cannot be used to reduce overhead, but rather provides a scalable gain in \emph{accuracy}, in settings where the key objective is to minimize the probability of a logical failure.
-Whether these techniques can be applied to smaller parts of circuits to achieve an end-to-end overhead reduction remains a task for future work.
+Thus, postselecting on an entire circuit cannot be used to reduce overhead, but rather provides a scalable gain in \emph{accuracy}, in settings where the key objective is to minimize the probability of a logical failure. {While postselection on an entire circuit does not reduce overhead, recent works have shown that scalable postselection applied to logical Bell-pair preparation \cite{sunami2026entanglementboostinglowvolumelogical} and teleportation-based resource-generation subroutines \cite{staples2026scalablepostselectionquantumresources, birchall2026macromuxscalablepostselectionhighthreshold} can substantially reduce qubit and spacetime overheads.}